kjdCloud/Monsters-Rolodex/README.md

 # Monsters-Rolodex
-This project is made the basic concepts in Reacts development
+This project is made up of the basic concepts in Reacts development